-All applications must include an investigator from GHS AND an investigator from GHS Academic Health Center (AHC) partner (Clemson, University of South Carolina, and/or Furman).
+All applications must include an investigator from GHS and an investigator from GHS Academic Health Center (AHC) partner (Clemson University, University of South Carolina and/or Furman University).
 The proposal must demonstrate collaboration between GHS and at least one AHC primary partner.

-The Academic Health Center’s three strategic Research Portfolio Areas motivate research consistent with GHS’ vision to transform healthcare for the benefit of the people and communities we serve.
+The Academic Health Center’s three strategic Research Portfolio Areas motivate research consistent with the GHS vision to transform healthcare for the benefit of the people and communities we serve.
 Each seed grant proposal should address at least one of the following:

-This portfolio goal is to develop, implement, and evaluate new care models improving patient outcomes through care management.
-Scholarship may address patient-centered team-based care, patient self-management support, and models stimulating population health-based care delivery and practice innovation.
+This portfolio goal is to develop, implement and evaluate new care models improving patient outcomes through care management.
+The scholarship may address:

 This portfolio goal is to support scholarship improving education and training programs for health and healthcare professionals.
-Scholarship consistent with this portfolio facilitates and supports research activities for the Academic Health Center’s scholars and trainees (including students and residents).
-Research may examine inter-professional education; innovative teaching and learning; and life-long learning strategies for population health-based care delivery.
+Scholarship consistent with this portfolio facilitates and supports research activities for the Academic Health Center’s scholars and trainees including students and residents.
+Research may examine:

-Research consistent with this portfolio assists consumers, clinicians, purchasers, and administrators make informed decisions improving health care at both the individual and population level.
-Scholarship may clarify “what” strategies practitioners may employ to improve health (translational research).
-Research may also clarify the preferred strategy among numerous viable strategies (comparative effectiveness).
-Research consistent with this portfolio may also explore processes for implementing evidence-based strategies into standard practice (implementation science).
+Research consistent with this portfolio assists consumers, clinicians, purchasers and administrators make informed decisions improving health care at both the individual and population level.

 Potential applicants and investigators are encouraged to contact HSC Research Directors with questions regarding potential co-investigators or feedback on proposal ideas.